eliquious/mopen/README.rst

 mopen
 =====

-This small but powerful module allows for the reading of multiple files as if they were one.
+This small but powerful Python module allows for the reading of multiple files as if they were one.
 File borders are merged transparently behind the scenes allowing effortless reads across many files.